 Green Dot Public Schools has an unwavering belief in all students' potential.
 We believe that schools should reflect the needs of the community and that all stakeholders including teachers, parents and students, should have a voice in shaping their school.
-Under Green Dot management, the existing Clay Middle School will be transformed into 2 small independent charter middle schools with an approximate enrollment of 560 students in each school.
-In its first year, ACMS #1 will serve all grade levels and students residing in the attendance area.
+Green Dot is proposing to operate small independent charter middle schools with an approximate enrollment of 400-500 students in each school.
+In its first year, ACMS #2 will serve all grade levels and students residing in the attendance area.

-ACMS #1 students are "agents of change," individuals who will positively impact our community.
+ACMS #2 students are "agents of change," individuals who will positively impact our community.
 The school will emphasize a student culture of self-confidence, self-discipline, success, and proactive leadership so that students will excel in high school, college, and beyond.
-Green Dot has identified four pillars that will define our students as "agents of change" and educated leaders of the 21st century:
+Green Dot has identified four pillars that will define our students as "agents of change" and educated leaders of the 21st century: 1